iotaledger/documentation/channels/0.1/introduction/overview.md

 **Channels is a [Streams](root://iota-streams/0.1/introduction/overview.md) application for sending authenticated messages between two or more parties on the Tangle.**

-With Channels, you can do the following:

-- Create new channels
-- Read messages on channels
-- Prove that you are the owner of the channel
-- Publish encrypted or plain text messages on your channel

 ## Why build channels

-Channels come with a host of benefits for messaging applications.
-These are just a couple of reasons for building your own applications on Channels.
+Channels comes with lots of features for communicating with other devices.
+The following are just a few reasons for building your own applications on Channels.

 ### Secure your communications

-Messages in Channels can be signed and encrypted, allowing you to build applications that authenticate the sender and restrict access to private messages.
+Messages can be signed and encrypted, allowing you to build applications that authenticate the sender and restrict access to private messages.

 ### Ensure the integrity of messages

-Messages on the Tangle are unchangeable, providing your applications with built-in integrity.
+Messages are published on the [Tangle](root://getting-started/0.1/), making them tamperproof.

 ### Innovate on bleeding edge technology